kazurayam/CompareDirectoriesGradlePlugin/README.md

 ## Outputs

-The `compareDirectories` task will create an output tree `build/difference.json`, which contains lines like this:
+The `dircomp` task will create an output tree `build/difference.json`, which contains lines like this:

 [![output tree](http://kazurayam.github.io/CompareDirectoriesGradlePlugin/images/output-tree.png)
 ]()